Mirrah Foulkes: Awards and nominations

 Foulkes has written and directed several short films including, Dumpy Goes to the Big Smoke (2012), which won the prize for Best Director at the Sydney Film Festival and was nominated for two AACTA Awards (formerly the Australian Film Institute Awards, also known as the AFI Awards) in 2013; Florence Has Left the Building (2015) starring Jacki Weaver, which premiered at the Melbourne International Film Festival and won the 2015 AACTA Award for Best Short Fiction Film; and Trespass which had its International Premiere at the Toronto International Film Festival in 2016.
 In 2013, Foulkes co-wrote the short film Eugene for the Intel and W Hotels Four Stories competition.
 She is the only female member of the Australian film-making collective Blue-Tongue Films.

 In 2010, for her acting, Foulkes was nominated for Best New Female Talent at the Logie Awards.

 In 2013, she was nominated for the AACTA Award for Best Actress in a Supporting Role for The Turning.

+She and co-writer David Michôd were shortlisted for the Betty Roland Prize for Scriptwriting at the 2026 NSW Premier's Literary Awards, for Christy.